Affiliaters/affiliaters-wordpress-post/README.md

 # Affiliaters WordPress Post Plugin

-**Affiliaters WordPress Post Plugin** is a plugin that provides [brief description of the plugin's purpose].
-It allows users to [mention the key features and functionality it provides].
-This plugin is compatible with WordPress [version numbers].
+**Affiliaters WordPress Post Plugin** is a plugin that provides posting Deal to your wordpress Site from Affiliaters.in.

 ## Installation